KuchtaVR6/nat_coursework/report.md

 **Findings**

-> TODO redo this bit with new data

-Based on these plots
+For the Rastrigin problem represented in five dimensions, the result of the tests can be reported in this way
 ```
 insert plots here
 ```
+This plot suggests that values between 10 and 34 can be all considered optimal.
+The data produced is quite noisy, and drawing a single point as definetely the optimal would be ill-judged.
+If tasked with choosing only one value, the choice of value 20, which is where the maximum performance has been reached, would be a sensible values.
+However, there is it would be hard to concretely prove that it is better than any other values from 10 to 34.

 ### Question b)

-To answer this task I will examine what are the optimal values for the following problem complexities (numbers of dimensions of the solution): 2, 3, 4, 5, 6, 7.
+To answer this task, I will examine what are the optimal values for the following problem complexities (numbers of dimensions of the solution): 3, 4, 5, 6, 7.

 Based on a run of PSO algorithm with generous computational power (just like in task a), the best solutions found are:

 ```
-2D: -0.49747968580168944
 3D: -0.7462195287025324
 4D: -0.994959371603386
 5D: -3.233616069943885